muneebulrehman/test-zerostic/README.md

 2. Run `npm install` to install all the dependencies.
 3. Create a Firebase project and replace the `firebaseConfig` in `src/firebase.js` with your own Firebase project details.

+### Deployment

+Visit your deployed project at [https://test-zerostic.web.app/](https://test-zerostic.web.app/).

+To deploy on your own Firebase project, run `npm run build` to build the project Make sure you have the Firebase CLI installed and are logged in to your Firebase account.

+1. Run `firebase init` to initialize your Firebase project.
+2. Run `firebase deploy` to deploy the project to Firebase.

 ### Project Structure

 - `src/` - This is where the main application lives.